-This journal is published by the National Register of Health Service Psychologists.
+This journal is owned by the National Register of Health Service Psychologists.
 The views expressed in the articles are those of the authors and do not necessarily reflect those of the National Register.
 No part of this publication may be reproduced or reprinted without the publisher’s written permission.

 As of January 1, 2020, the National Register’s Journal of Health Service Psychology (JHSP) is a Springer-branded publication.
-JHSP articles are available through Springer’s institutional subscription service, SpringerLink, which dramatically increases access to the articles within universities and healthcare systems.
+JHSP articles are available for purchase through Springer’s institutional subscription service, SpringerLink, which dramatically increases access to the articles within universities and healthcare systems.

 The journal’s Electronic ISSN is 2662-2653

 Springer.com has an archive of all Journal of Health Service Psychology articles.

 What Does This Mean for National Register Members?

 National Register prints approximately 15,000 copies per issue and mails a printed copy to all Registrants except those who have indicated a “no print” preference.
 As always, there will be no additional fee to Registrants to receive the print version of the JHSP.
 Secondly, Registrants may purchase access to the enhanced electronic version of the JHSP, available via SpringerLink, for $10 annually.
 Simply check the appropriate box during your renewal payment.
 After subscribing, a link for JHSP Online will appear within your Registrant account.

 The National Register follows Springer’s editorial policies, including but not limited to author responsibilities and ethics policies for corrections, removal of published content, appeals and complaints, and authorship disputes.
 Springer Nature follows COPE guidelines for misconduct.

 The Journal of Health Service Psychology is committed to maintaining the highest level of integrity in the content published and is a member of the Committee on Publication Ethics (COPE).
 This journal is a member of COPE under Springer Nature, which is a publisher member of COPE.